MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     throughout many of your processes?
 Or do you need both?
 The Workflow feature provides comprehensive, consistent control over the purchasing and batch posting processes.
-Field level security and electronic signatures are very flexible throughout Microsoft Dynamics GP, and can be used while you’re also using Workflow.
+Field level security and electronic signatures are very flexible throughout Microsoft Dynamics GP, and can be used while you're also using Workflow.

 - If your organization requires an approval process for purchases, but you